salvatorenovelli/python-automation-runner/README.md

 ###Roadmap: Future features

 - Introduce more interaction API
-- Allow user to bundle libraries into the executable
+- Allow user to bundle custom libraries into the executable or to load them from the custom script location
 - Allow image matching to assert visual behaviour
   - Support dry run to to let the user capture the expected behaviour without having to capture the expected image manually
 - Support Gherkin with behave